naasking/HigherLogics.Web.Windmill/README.md

         </windmill-input-group>
     </windmill-label>

+All of the default styling is applied automatically by the tag helpers so you don't need to remember the long atomic CSS incantations, and you can focus only on the content and minor style tweaks.

-I'm not sure if this is the best way to accomplish this, so this is a bit of an experiment.
+I'm not sure if tag helpers are the best way to accomplish this, so this is a bit of an experiment.
+It seemed like the easiest way to parameterize styling and other behaviours.

 # Future Work